OpenBioMaps/android-app/README.md

-# Open Bio Maps - Android client
+# OpenBioMaps - Android client

 This application is made for [OpenBioMaps](http://openbiomaps.org/) users, to make offline data collection easier.